 If you can’t get a new shoe, grab a supportive performance insole.
 Those will usually run you about a third of an average basketball shoe.

-Some things to look at to combat possible heel slip scenarios FOR YOUR FUTURE SHOES
+Some things to look at to make sure you won’t be having heel slippage IN YOUR FUTURE SHOES

-I. GET THE SIZE RIGHT & BREAK IT IN
+TIP 1: GET THE SIZE RIGHT & BREAK THE SHOE IN

 Yes, make sure that you’ve got the correct size for THAT particular sneaker even if that means a half size up or down from your usual choice.